 It is assumed that at least one company structure definition has been created during configuration and is available in the instance.

-It is assumed that concrete instances of organization objects, like business unit, division, and department, already exist in your Employee Central instance, for example those delivered with this SAP Best Practices.
+It is assumed that concrete instances of organization objects, like business unit, division, and department, already exist in your Employee Central instance, for example those obtained by deploying the Core content with the SAP Best Practices.

 Caution